alperenerturk/Ansible_Test/README.md

 # Ansible_Test
-you cun run this HelloWorld test playbook with this command: ansible-playbook -i localhost, --connection=local test_playbook.yml
+you can run this HelloWorld test playbook with this command: ansible-playbook -i localhost, --connection=local test_playbook.yml